 In some cases, the at-fault party may be held for intentional harm, or a willful disregard for the consumer’s health and safety.
 These actions may seek additional punitive damages for flagrant and gross misconduct.

-We welcome your call to discuss your case with a disability attorney experienced in defective medical device litigation.
+We welcome your call to discuss your case with a long term disability attorney experienced in defective medical device litigation.

 Why Choose Disability Denials?

 When the medical device industry seems more concerned with making a profit than upholding its promise to keep customers safe, you need a solid legal team fighting for justice on your behalf.

 Marc Whitehead & Associates has a national reach and a strong legal team.
 A defective medical device lawyer with our firm can help ensure you get the maximum compensation for your settlement.
 We handle all aspects of your case’s litigation.

 - Our attorneys investigate complex medical device cases to identify the defects.
 We use the latest science and technology to research and build the details of your case.
 These claims often require the support of credible experts who can testify about how the device malfunctioned or was flawed and caused your injuries.
 As your case requires, we work closely with medical, engineering, manufacturing, and other professionals.